CannonJunior/ov-one/README.md

 http-server
 ```

-### Option 3: Live Server (VS Code extension)
+#### Option 3: Live Server (VS Code extension)
 If using VS Code, install the "Live Server" extension and right-click on `sandcastle.html` → "Open with Live Server"

-Then navigate to `http://localhost:8000/sandcastle.html` (or the port shown by your server) and use the dropdown menu to select different 3D models.
+Then navigate to the appropriate URL and use the dropdown menu to select different 3D models.

 ## Available Models